yermakov11/mirage-movies/README.md

 # Mirage Movies

+**Warning**: If your markup is not correct, please check the scale of your screen

 **Mirage Movies** is an online cinema platform for watching movies and TV series in English.
 It not only offers a wide selection of content but also provides a unique feature for learning English while watching your favorite shows and movies.
 With interactive tools, users can enhance their language skills in a fun and engaging way.

 ## Table of Contents